SimonSubokLee/ston-docs-son/admin/caching_purge.kr.rst

 -  ``<Purge2Expire> (default: NONE)``

-   `Purge`_ request is processed with `Expire`_ depends on the configuration.
+   Whether or not a `Purge`_ request is processed with `Expire`_ depends on the configuration.
    For example, when `Purge`_ the root directory(/), this can create excessive load on the origin server by purging large amount of contents.
-   In case like this, `Expire`_ will prevent excessive load on the origin server.
+   In cases like this, `Expire`_ will prevent excessive load on the origin server.

    - ``NONE`` Does not use `Expire`_.
    - ``ROOT`` Uses `Expire`_ for `Purge`_ of domain root directory(/).